 The body Sensor, the connector and the cable should be checked, ensuring their good condition.
 Also check if the knock sensor body shows any crack, dents or impact that may have deteriorated it.

 - Deformations and dents.
-Sensor overheat
+Overheated sensor

 - Metal body corrosion.
 Wrong anchor to the block engine